wunderio/WunderTools/config.md

   #- comment: Test Machine
   #  ip: 10.0.0.2

-# These IP-addresses should be unique for certain project and they are added into `firewall_ssh_rules`
+# These IP addresses should be unique for certain project and they are added into `firewall_ssh_rules`
 project_additional_ssh_firewall_rules:
   #- comment: Admin machine
   #  ip: 10.0.0.1
   #- comment: Test Machine
   #  ip: 10.0.0.2

-# IP-addresses from this list are ensured to be removed
+# IP addresses from this list are ensured to be removed
 remove_ssh_firewall_rules:
   #- comment: Admin machine
   #  ip: 10.0.0.1